ranocha/SummationByPartsOperators.jl/paper.md

 implementation using the fast Fourier transform [@frigo2005design].

-In addition to basic SBP derivative operators, SummationByPartsOperators.jl contains a number of artificial dissipation and filtering operators, for example
+In addition to basic SBP derivative operators, SummationByPartsOperators.jl contains a number of artificial dissipation and filtering operators, such as

 - SBP artificial dissipation operators
 - spectral viscosity operators for Fourier methods